ThoughtWire/hazelcast-locks/README.md

 finally {
     lock.readLock.unlock();
 }

+// On application shutdown, this will clean up ThreadLocals.
+If you're not running in a container
+// like Tomcat and don't plan to restart the app without restarting the container, you can skip this.
+// Not doing this only causes memory leaks in very specific situations.
+DistributedLockService.shutdown();
 ```

 Note that not all methods are supported for all Lock types.
 For example, neither lock supports `newCondition()`, and